Ofoten Line: Operations

 Malmtrafik operates iron ore trains from the mines in Kiruna, Svappavaara and Malmberget to the Port of Narvik, where LKAB operates an ore port with a capacity of 25 million tonnes per year.
 Daily there operate 11 to 13 trains in each direction.
 The trains hauled by Iore have 68 cars, are 750 m long and weigh 8600 t.
 The full ore trains operate at 60 km/h, while the empty return trains operate at 70 km/h.
 In 2006, the company hauled 15 million tonnes of ore, constituting the majority of train cargo in Norway, measured in tonnes, although not in tonne-kilometers.

 CargoNet operates two daily container trains from Alnabru Terminal in Oslo, Norway, named the Arctic Rail Express (ARE).
 The trains operate via Sweden and take 27 hours.
 The trains haul mostly food northbound and fish southbound along a distance of 1950 km.
 DB Schenker launched a competing freight service, between Oslo and Narvik, in January 2010.
 There is about 0.5 million tonnes of non-ore freight transport on the Ofoten Line each year.

-SJ operates three daily trains from Narvik to Kiruna Central Station, of which two continue onwards, either to Luleå Central Station or Stockholm Central Station.
-Trains to Stockholm are night trains.
-Travel time from Narvik to Kiruna is 3 hours and 1 minute, travel time to Luleå is 7 hours and 4 minutes, and travel time to Stockholm is 18 hours and 25 minutes.
+As of April 2026, SJ operates a single daily train from Narvik to Luleå Central Station or Stockholm Central Station.
+Travel time from Narvik to Kiruna is 3 hours and 1 minute, and travel time to Luleå is 7 hours and 4 minutes.

 In 2020 a local summer seasonal passenger service, called The Arctic Train started between Narvik and Bjørnfjell and back.
 Tickets are sold to general public but cruise ship passengers are a target group.

 The railway operation (as distinct from the train operation) is handled by Bane NOR, the Norwegian railway agency.
 Rules and laws are like other railways in Norway, meaning that train operators must have Norwegian permission and follow Norwegian railway rules even if this railway is short and isolated from other Norwegian railways.